keewhi/RoyalMU/README.md

 # RoyalMU
-6 Different themes designed for muOS refried beans!
+6 Different themes designed and updated for muOS baked beans!

 Includes custom screens and color designs for entire interface of muOS!